 There was very little discussion of alternative schools at the PJ panel sessions.
-Where panelists worked in districts with alternative schools they felt the schools were important and provided necessary services to help ensure they graduated from high school.
-While the alternative schools do not always succeed at that goal, panelists felt more students graduated because of alternative school support than otherwise would have graduated.
+Panelists worked in districts with alternative schools felt the schools were important and provided necessary services to help ensure the students graduate from high school.
+Although the alternative schools do not always succeed at that goal, panelists felt more students graduated because of alternative school support than otherwise would have graduated.
 Panelists also felt that the funding levels for alternative schools were adequate and did not suggest additional funding.